 Addendum to my previous post: War on Different Scales

 A few months ago, at the Ethereum Classic Summit, I gave a talk on a potential roadmap towards Proof of Stake.
 To be quite honest, I wasn’t really expecting the Ethereum Classic community to buy into the proposal.
 Rather just wanted to:

 - Get the gears in their heads spinning a bit on the idea

 - Use it as practice for a similar talk I gave a week later at Ethereum DevCon.

-So the majority of the content between the two talks was the same, but there was one particular section that was unique specifically to the ETC version.
-In a previous post, I delved into this interesting quote I found:
+While the majority of the content between the two talks was the same, there was one particular section that was unique specifically to the ETC version.
+I talked about this quote from the previous post:

 A war on the scale of 2 years is a war of economics.